-III facebook.com/umucasia

-w umucasia
+- f facebook.com/umucasia - umucasia

-This Catalog provides the degree requirements and recommended curriculum for students who begin continuous study on or after August 1, 2012.
-(Details are listed beginning on page 56.)
-Please keep this Catalog available for easy reference throughout your degree program.
+This catalog provides the degree requirements and recommended curriculum for students who begin continuous study on or after August 1, 2013.
+(Details are listed beginning on page 49.)
+Please keep this catalog available for easy reference throughout your degree program.